bryanrtboy/InputTutorial/README.md

 ## Step 3: Create functions in each script
 Using your pseudocode as a start, create a new function in each script or use an existing Unity function when you can.
 We'll start with the Place target Script:

 It turns out, there are several [MonoBehaviors](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) built into Unity that can help.
+MonoBehaviour is the base class from which every Unity script derives.

-The 'Start' and 'Update' are automatically created when you create a new script and are the most basic MonoBehavior.
-Looking at the [MonoBehavior Documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) I found these:
+The MonoBehaviors **Start()** and **Update()** are automatically created when you create a new script.
+Looking at the [MonoBehavior Documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) I found:

 * **OnMouseDown**	OnMouseDown is called when the user has pressed the mouse button while over the GUIElement or Collider.
 * **OnMouseDrag**	OnMouseDrag is called when the user has clicked on a GUIElement or Collider and is still holding down the mouse.